PabloRosales/pablorosales/README.md

 * MySQL / Postgresql / MongoDB / Redis / Firebase / RabbitMQ
 * Docker / Linux
 * Slowly learning AI / ML / NLP

-I also have some side projects that I do on my free time.

 Some times I paint too.